MicrosoftDocs/azure-databases-docs/articles/mysql/migrate/mysql-on-premises-azure-db/09-data-migration-with-mysql-workbench.md

 ## Configure server parameters (Source)

-Depending on the type of migration You've chosen (offline vs. online), you want to evaluate if you are going to modify the server parameters to support a fast egress of the data.
-If you are doing online, it might not be necessary to do anything to server parameters as you are likely to perform a `binlog` replication and have the data syncing on its own.
-However, if you are doing an offline migration, once you stop application traffic, you can switch the server parameters from supporting the workload to supporting the export.
+Depending on the type of migration You've chosen (offline vs. online), you want to evaluate if you're going to modify the server parameters to support a fast egress of the data.
+If you're doing online, it might not be necessary to do anything to server parameters as you're likely to perform a `binlog` replication and have the data syncing on its own.
+However, if you're doing an offline migration, once you stop application traffic, you can switch the server parameters from supporting the workload to supporting the export.

 ## Configure server parameters (Target)